9dots/9dots.io-pages/OreUqq7.md

 ## Explain
 Teach students how to use the move steering block to accomplish a simple behavior.

-1. To program the Mindstorm Robot, students will use the same 3 simple behaviors; move straight, turn left, and turn right.
+1. In the Mindstorm EV3 software, to program the robot, drag blocks from the bottom bar and connect them to the start block that is on the screen.
-2. In the Mindstorm EV3 software, to program the robot, drag blocks from the bottom bar and connect them to the start block that is on the screen.
+	- To program the Mindstorm Robot, students will use the same 3 simple behaviors; move straight, turn left, and turn right.
-3. The three behaviors that have been discussed are all achievable using the Move Steering block.
+	- The three behaviors that have been discussed are all achievable using the Move Steering block.
 ![](http://uploads.9dots.io/OiQbdRA_md.jpg)

-4. The 3 parts of the Move Steering block are:
+2. The 3 parts of the Move Steering block are:
 	- *Turning:* Positive numbers turn right, Negative numbers turn left, and 0 means straight.
 	- *Power:* How fast the motor will spin.
 0 is the slowest; 100 is the fastest.
 	- *Duration:* How long the motor will turn on for in rotations.
 1 rotation is one full spin of the motor.
 ![](http://uploads.9dots.io/OiQc16D_md.jpg)

-5. To make a complex behavior, connect as many Move Steering blocks (simple behaviors) together as are required.
+3. To make a complex behavior, connect as many Move Steering blocks (simple behaviors) together as are required.

 ![](http://uploads.9dots.io/OiQcewv_md.jpg)